-Dr. Gerald Longjohn, Jr., Vice President for Spiritual Formation
+Dr. Gerald Longjohn, Jr., Vice President for Student Development

 Dr. Gerald Longjohn came to Cornerstone University in July 2008.
-As the vice president for spiritual formation, he oversees community life, student activities, career and health services, global opportunities trips, chapel and discipleship programs, and collaborates with faculty and staff to maintain a student-focused, spiritually contagious learning community where Jesus Christ is central.
+As the vice president for student development, he oversees community life, student activities, career and health services, global opportunities trips, chapel and discipleship programs, and collaborates with faculty and staff to maintain a student-focused, spiritually contagious learning community where Jesus Christ is central.